 Job interviews are not easy for everyone.
 Normally, candidates get fidgety during the interview process that they want everything to be over fast.
 While doing so, they might just agree to any terms that the management is putting on them, which is not the right way to do.
 For any job interview, be patient and be present enough to ask the right questions that are pertinent to the job.
-Here are the things you should ask before signing on the dot for your new job.
+Here are the things you should ask before accepting a job offer.

 It’s good to negotiate your salary and there’s nothing wrong with that even if you are a fresh out of college candidate.
 Of course, only negotiate if you think you are not getting the price that you deserve.
 Don’t be afraid to step up if you are not getting what you are supposed to.

 Most companies want their staff to work around the clock, however its important to have a good work life balance too.
 Also known as vacation days, if you are not happy with what you are offered, it is better to clarify before acceptance.